 - Course costs:

 This course will further develop your counselling skills and help you to take the next step in your training to become a counsellor, or enhance your current role, either in a paid or voluntary capacity.

 Take our virtual tour to explore the college and take a closer look at our excellent facilities.
 See for yourself why it’s such a great place to be!

-This qualification aims to introduce learners to the essential counselling skills used in everyday life and work.
+This qualification aims to introduce you to the essential counselling skills used in everyday life and at work.
+You will also develop an understanding of some of the theoretical approaches underpinning the use of these skills.
 You will develop sound planning, delivery and assessment skills for the workplace.

 - Developing and practising counselling skills – this unit covers the stages of initiating, developing and maintaining a helping relationship, and how to provide an effective environment to practice counselling skills.
 Using support and supervision, learners will also understand how to bring a helping relationship to an end effectively, whilst providing the best outcomes for both the client and themselves.

 - Understanding different approaches to the use of counselling skills - this unit provides learners with an awareness of two different approaches that can be used throughout the counselling relationship.